elden43/ping-kong/README.md

 ---

 ### Open Source License
 Feel free to use, modify, and share this project for personal or commercial purposes.
-Just make sure to mention the original source in your work, because that’s my only shot at immortality after my Twilight fan fiction didn’t make it. 🌟
+Just make sure to credit the original source – it’s my only shot at immortality since my Twilight fan fiction never took off. 🌟

 Here’s a plain English summary of the license:
 1. You’re free to use this code for **any purpose**.